apache/accumulo-website/contributor/bylaws.md

 may take place on the private Accumulo PMC mailing list: private@accumulo.apache.org.
 Votes are clearly indicated by a subject line starting with `[VOTE]`.
-After the vote period has elapsed, the initiator of the vote, or their designee, closes it by replying to the thread with the results of the vote.
+After the vote period has elapsed, the initiator of the vote, or their designee, closes it by replying to the thread with the vote results.
  That result email should use the same subject line preceded by `[RESULT][VOTE]`.
 Voting is carried out by replying to the vote mail and continues until the vote is closed.
 If a vote thread becomes inactive and remains open for too long, without a response from the initiator, the PMC Chair may close the vote.

 All participants in the Accumulo project are encouraged to vote.
-However, some votes are considered non-binding (such as votes from non-PMC members during a release vote).
-However, non-binding votes are still useful to gain insight into the community's view of the vote topic.
+However, some votes are non-binding (such as votes from non-PMC members during a release vote).
+Non-binding votes are still useful to gain insight into the community's view of the vote topic.

 Each person gets only a single vote.
 You can change your vote by replying to